lerte/ngroker-app/README.md

 The features of Ngroker are small, fast, beautiful, free, no login is required, and it can be used immediately after installation.

-- Cross-platform, based on Elctron+Vue+Vuetify development.
+- Cross-platform, based on Tauri+Vue+Vuetify development.
 - Both light and dark theme modes are supported.

 ## Desktop App